Lou Reed says he is 'bigger and stronger' after liver transplant

-LOS ANGELES (Reuters) - Lou Reed says he is “bigger and stronger than ever” after a life-saving liver transplant and is looking forward to getting back to performing on stage.
+LOS ANGELES, June 3 (Reuters) - Lou Reed says he is “bigger and stronger than ever” after a life-saving liver transplant and is looking forward to getting back to performing on stage.

 “I am a triumph of modern medicine, physics and chemistry,” the 71-year-old rocker said on his website after his wife revealed news of the transplant at the weekend.